dvoegeli/domhooks/README.md

 *schema*

-Prints to console the tag and the schema's file path and line.
+Prints to console the tag and the schema initialization's file path and line number.

 `DomHook Schema: schema init for ".message__context" is at file path "client/schemas/message.js", line 12`